Department of General Engineering

 This course for engineering undergraduate students identifies legal risks facing new ventures and reviews techniques and approaches on how to reduce these risks while accomplishing business or engineering goals.
 (1 unit)

 This course focuses on learning about the role and significance of innovation in social entrepreneurship, and on exploring the various types of innovation that social enterprises may leverage.
 The course provides students with hands-on experience in an organization offering service to underserved populations.
 This service-based learning engagement will demonstrate an understanding and appreciation of the entrepreneurs engaged in these social businesses.
 The course introduces Social Entrepreneurship and develops an understanding of business models tied to financial sustainability and scalable social impact.
-This course is pending ELSJ approval to satisfy the Experiential Learning and Social Justice core requirement.
-The course fulfills the ELSJ core requirement.
+The course fulfills the Experiential Learning and Social Justice (ELSJ) core requirement.
 (2 units)

 170. Improv for Engineers